Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The Human Diet (HD)

 Human nutrition is a complex and evolving field but eating right doesn’t have to be overly complicated.
-You do not need to become encyclopedically knowledgeable about biochemistry, eat flavorless food, weigh serving portions, measure macronutrients, keep track of points, or commit forever to extreme restrictions that make dining out or attending social events stressful to eat for optimal health, beauty, and happiness.
+You do not need to become encyclopedically knowledgeable about biochemistry, eat flavorless food, weigh serving portions, measure macronutrients, keep track of points, or commit forever to extreme restrictions that make dining out or attending social events stressful, to eat for optimal health, beauty, and happiness.
 Instead, you need only to understand and adhere to the following seven principles of the HD:

 Principle 1: High in Naturally Occurring Fiber